We are here to support your teaching

 How do I borrow books from St Peter's and Murray Library in Sunderland?

 In addition to the items available in London Campus Library you can also borrow resources from libraries in Sunderland.
-If you wish to borrow items listed in the Library Catalogue as available in either St Peter's or Murray Library please see a member of staff for help.
+If you wish to borrow items available in either St Peter's or Murray Library, please use the "Reserve this item" button in order to request the book to come down to London Library.
+You can borrow the book from us when it arrives and return it to us when you finish reading it.

 How do I access e-books?